PDAL/PDAL/doc/apps.rst

     --tindex    Non-positional option for specifying the index filename.
     --filespec  Non-positional option for specifying the merge output filename.
-    --geometry  Well-known text representation of geometric filter.
-Only points inside the object will be in the output file.
+    --polygon   Well-known text representation of geometric filter.
+Only points inside the object will be written to the output file.
+    --bounds    Bounding box for clipping points.
+Only points inside the box will be written to the output file.
+                --bounds "([xmin,xmax],[ymin,ymax],[zmin,zmax])"
     --t_srs     Spatial reference system in which the output data should be represented. ["EPSG:4326"]